-Looking for an easy, fun keepsake craft to treasure for years to come?
-These easy DIY (do it yourself) garden stepping stone molds, the materials you need, and the step-by-step instructions to make easy DIY garden stepping stones.
+In this post, you will learn about the different types of DIY (do it yourself) garden stepping stone molds, the materials you need, and the step-by-step instructions to make easy DIY garden stepping stones.
 Get ideas for decorating the stones plus some tips about laying the stones if you want to make a walkway.
 These garden stepping stones make the perfect gift for Mother’s Day, Father’s Day, and any other special day.
 They are also a great way to remember milestones, such as the first day of school, or commemorating an achievement.
 How do you make cheap stepping stones?
 DIY garden stepping stones can be inexpensive to make when you know which supplies to use.
 The good news is, most of the supplies can be used over and over.
 Hooray for cheap garden stepping stones!
 How do you make homemade stepping stones?
 Read on to find out!

 ***Disclaimer: This post contains affiliate links, which means I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to an inexpensive, square stepping stone mold.
 Just click on the button below, then browse around and do your shopping.